 SPARKcon is a an annual 4-day festival Positive Company created in 2006, and it has grown each year since.
 SPARKcon is designed to be a 100% volunteer creative festival with hundreds of volunteer visionaries and organizers, more than 2,000 creative talent in 200+ events with over 100,000 people attending the downtown area to enjoy it.

 Firmly invested in the creative community of our home city, Raleigh NC, we determined the need for SPARKcon after hosting many creative ideation sessions with community members about the futures we all wanted for Raleigh and for NC.
 We saw that there was outward excitement and momentum for the technology scene of the area, but the larger creative scene went somewhat unnoticed.
 The creative community was fragmented and disconnected and the whole city was losing because this vibrant community was underground and under-appreciated.
-We were inspired by Richard Florida’s ideas of that time, about the creative class being essential to the ultimate economic success of a city, and we decided to do something.

 When you think of a festival that celebrates local creativity, your first thought is probably of arts and crafts, live music and delicious festival food.
 While all of these wonderful things are present, SPARKcon takes the celebration several steps further by including fashion, comedy, circus, poetry, dance, graffiti, design, ideation, technology and more.
 Some events are showcases and much is also participatory.